AllFatherOdin2/GradDatabases/DatabaseProject/src/indexMechTake2/README2Take2.txt

 	-We do not enforce this at the moment.
 Multiple copies of a key are permitted and can exist in multiple buckets or the same bucket.
 If remove() is called on a key, all copies of a key will be deleted, regardless of location.
 -There are 2 types of files: index and data
--data files are named "data"+key+".txt"
+-data files are named indexValue+".txt"
 -index file is unique and is named "index.txt" -Buckets are stored as tuples in modified CSV format in the index file
 	-The first value is the "bucket" tuple is the index value